arthurBricq/ros_robottle/README.md

 *Those nodes are not intended to be ran on the Jetson Nano*
 - **slam_vizualiser.py**: prints the map and the position in another window.
 - **teleop.py**: controls the robot remotely using keyboard.

+## ROS Hyperparameters

+As the code is rather complex, there are several hyperparameters and it is sometimes hard to keep track of what is tunnable and what is not.
+Here is a list of all the hyperparameters of our code.

+**SLAM**
+- detection_margin: it's an angle which define the datapoints of the LIDAR to be excluded (because it sees the robot).
+It was found that the best (i.e. the min) value is 65.
+- offset_mm: It's the shift in the axis of the robot between the center of rotation and the center of the lidar.
+- map_quality: It's the speed of integration of the new measurements from LIDAR to SLAM, between 0 and 255.
+- hole_width_mm: It's the width of obstacles that SLAM assumes when one is seen by the LIDAR.
+- 'initial_angle': (TODO) it's the initial angle of the robot in the arena.
+Zero is when robot is parallel to the wall which goes to the zone 2.
+- MIN_SAMPLE: minimum number of datapoints that a LIDAR batch of data must contain so that the SLAM takes them into account.

+**Map Analysis**
+- threshold: binary threshold applied to the SLAM occupancy grid.
+- kernel_size: size of the kernel of a median filter applied to the binary grid
+- N_points_min: contour detection is performed above filtered binary grid.
+It's the minimum number of points a contour must have in order to be considered as 'valid' and kept for future analysis
+- area_threshold: minimum area of a rotated rectangle to be considered as valid.

 ## Some useful commands